IronhandedLayman/OnHomeRow/README.md

 - Ep.
 3: Thu 10 Feb 2022: Inaugural playthrough of Turing Complete, with the animations I'd like to use to illustrate points along the way.
 - Ep.
 4: Sun 13 Feb 2022: Day 2 of the playthrough, learning about memory and arithmetic if time allows
 - Ep.
 5: Mon 14 Feb 2022(9pm EST): Project initiation: plan out the construction of an assembler.
+- Ep.
+6: Tue 15 Feb 2022: Turing Complete: Finishing arithmetic

 ## Time of the stream:
 Every stream will be at 10pm EST unless otherwise scheduled or indicated.
 Every stream will last an hour unless the topic takes me over.

 ## Future Schedule

 - Ep.
-6: Tue 15 Feb 2022: Turing Complete: Finishing arithmetic, revisit byte adder to do a Carry Lookahead Adder
+7: Wed 16 Feb 2022: Assembler part 2: Learning the pyparsing library
 - Ep.
-7: Wed 16 Feb 2022: Assembler part 2: Topic depend on pace
-- Ep.
-8: Thu 17 Feb 2022: Turing Complete: Let's start building the computer!
+8: Thu 17 Feb 2022: Turing Complete: Carry Look-ahead Adder